web-platform-tests/wpt-metadata/README.md

 - `test` is a filename, which is relative to the current directory.
 If it is `"*"` (note that asterisks must be quoted in YAML), the link will apply to all tests in the current directory and its subdirectories.
-- `Test result status` is an optional field that records the WPT test result, as [defined](https://github.com/web-platform-tests/wpt.fyi/blob/master/shared/statuses.go#L52) in the wpt.fyi codebase.
+- `status` is an optional field that records the WPT test result, as [defined](https://github.com/web-platform-tests/wpt.fyi/blob/master/shared/statuses.go#L52) in the wpt.fyi codebase.
 When the WPT version or the browser version changes, this field could be used to indicate that a test is out-of-date.
 It is currently unused by tooling.